 We understand that making a cycling accident claim is confusing.
 Moreover, there’s just a lot of information to take in as a result of the accident itself.
 That’s why we offer a free initial consultation.
 Our dedicated personal injury advisors can answer any questions that you might have.

-Additionally, they can tell you within a matter of minutes whether you are eligible to make a compensation claim.
+Additionally, they can tell you whether you are eligible to make a compensation claim.

 We can start your claim today.
 Even better, fill out our contact form and an advisor will call you back at your convenience.

 *Please note that regarding cycling accident compensation claims, some conditions may apply.

 **This is assuming the footage clearly shows the accident and is of sufficient quality

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.

 Exceptions to this are for instance industrial disease or if you were a child at the time of the accident you may have a longer period to claim.

 As every injury is different, the amount of compensation paid out can differ case to case.
 Varying factors lead to the final figure include: extent of your injuries, earnings missed out on, future losses and more.